AlKun25/ECS_260/README.md

 3. Our study also addresses whether increased communication contributes to the overall project effectiveness?

 ## Methodology
-How it measure and defines stuff to study the [research questions]
+How it measure and defines stuff to study the [research questions](https://github.com/AlKun25/ECS_260/blob/master/README.md#research-questions) .

 <!--
 ## How to run